rishabh-panda/vlsi-lab-submissions/README.md

 # VLSI-Laboratory
-Design and Testbench codes for various hardware implementations.
+Design and Testbench codes for various hardware implementations using EDA Playground.